liathoffman/old-yaronwittenstein/posts/top-7-productivity-tips-for-any-developer.md

 For example: Instead of writing `git reset HEAD --hard` for a local Git repository, I just write `grhh`.

-If I need to merge branch `develop` onto the current branch I just type `gmd`.
+If I need to merge branch, `develop` onto the current branch I just type `gmd`.
 Or instead of opening vim with the `vim` command, I just insert `v`.

 * **Side Note**